34th Expeditionary Bomb Squadron B-1B Lancers take off at Andersen Air Force Base during BTF 25-1

-A U.S. Air Force B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D., begins to retract landing gear shortly after takeoff at Andersen Air Force Base, Guam, Jan.
-23, 2025, in support of a Bomber Task Force 25-1 mission.
-The steadfast commitment of the U.S. to the security and stability of the Indo-Pacific region remains unchanged.
-(U.S. Air Force photo by 2nd Lt.
-Alejandra Angarita)
+A U.S. Air Force B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D., is prepped for takeoff at Andersen Air Force Base, Guam, Jan.
+23, 2025, in support of Bomber Task Force 25-1.
+Bomber missions contribute to joint force lethality and deter aggression in the Indo-Pacific by demonstrating USAF ability to operate anywhere in the world at any time in support of the U.S. National Defense Strategy.
+(U.S. Air Force video by Senior Airman Brittany Kenney)

 |Date Taken: